Ludten/alx-higher_level_programming/0x08-python-more_classes/README.md

 # Python - More Classes and Objects
-> Each file in this repository holds code that illustrates More Classes and Objects
+> Each file in this repository holds code that illustrates Classes and Objects
 > specific to the Python programming language

 ## Description of what each file shows: